MENU

 Close-up of a nurse examining X-ray report in hospital

-If you want to learn more about a DNP degree and see how it can help you reach your career goals in nursing, keep reading.
-In this article, you’ll discover how a Doctor of Nursing Practice can help you climb to the top of the nursing career ladder.
+Want to learn more about a DNP and how it can help you reach your career goals in nursing?
+Read on to discover how a Doctor of Nursing Practice could give you a boost toward the top of the nursing career ladder.

 What Is a Doctor of Nursing Practice (DNP)?

-A Doctor of Nursing Practice (DNP) is a doctoral-level degree for nursing professionals.
+A DNP is a doctoral-level degree for nursing professionals.
 It’s one of the highest levels of education one can acquire in the field of nursing.
-Most colleges and universities require DNP applicants to have a master’s degree because the DNP program builds on the master’s curricula.
+Most colleges and universities require DNP applicants to have a master’s degree because the DNP program builds on the master’s curriculum.
 Some schools will accept students with only a bachelor’s degree, but such programs take substantially longer to complete.

-The DNP program and its associated studies expand a nurse’s knowledge of healthcare practice, policy and ethics, preparing them for the highest levels of nursing practice.
-The DNP program guides nurses to apply their skills and knowledge to a wide variety of careers including non-clinical options, such as that of administrator, practitioner, and educator.
+The DNP program and its associated studies expand a nurse’s knowledge of healthcare practice, policy, and ethics, preparing them for the highest levels of nursing practice.
+The DNP program guides nurses to apply their skills and knowledge to a wide range of careers—including non-clinical options such as that of administrator, practitioner, and educator.

 Careers Opportunities for DNPs